 by Mahmudul Hasan Khan, B. C. Kundu, M. Shalim Uddin, M. Rafiqul Islam, M. Aktar-Uz-Zaman, M. Ahmed, Razi Uddin, M. Rashedul Islam, A. K. Das, M. G. Rahman

-Abstract Mustard ( Brassica spp .) is a major oilseed crop and the world’s third largest source of vegetable oil.
-During the rabi season of 2022–2023, the experiment was carried out at the Regional Agricultural Research Station, Bangladesh Agricultural Research Institute (BARI), Barishal to evaluate the performance of 12 genotypes of Brassica rapa L., including the check variety BARI Sarisha-14.
-The experiment was conducted under randomized complete block design (RCBD) design with three replications.
-Analysis of variance demonstrated that a highly significant (p ≤ 0.01) differences for the traits viz., plant height, no. of primary branches, no. of secondary branches, and no. of seeds per siliqua whereas no. of siliqua per plant, 1000 seeds weight, yield kg per hectare had significant difference at p ≤ 0.05.
+Abstract Mustard ( Brassica spp .) is a major oilseed crop and the world’s third-largest source of vegetable oil.
+During the rabi season of 2022–2023, the experiment was carried out at the Regional Agricultural Research Station, Bangladesh Agricultural Research Institute (BARI), Barishal, to evaluate the performance of 12 genotypes of Brassica rapa L., including the check variety BARI Sarisha-14.
+The experiment was conducted under a randomized complete block design (RCBD) design with three replications.
+Analysis of variance demonstrated highly significant (p ≤ 0.01) differences for the traits viz., plant height, no. of primary branches, no. of secondary branches, and no. of seeds per siliqua, whereas no. of siliqua per plant, 1000 seed weight, and yield kg per hectare had a significant difference at p ≤ 0.05.
 Among the examined accessions, the unweighted pair group method with arithmetic mean (UPGMA) cluster analysis identified four different clusters.
 Cluster II (28.91%) with only one accession had the highest average yield, followed by Cluster I (26.25%) and Cluster IV (22.68%) with the best agronomic features.
 Furthermore, we observed 1.6% and 11.93% greater (+) mean yield compared to the grand mean yield (1502.33 kg ha −1 ) for cluster I and cluster II, respectively.
-Correlation analysis examine the positive and highly significant association among the yield with its related traits.
-Principal component analysis (PCA) revealed the total proportion of variation 54.86% for PC1 and 16.89% for PC2.
-The genotypes BC-100614(8)-7 gave 7.20% higher yield over the check variety.
-Considering the statistical results, maturity period, yield and yield contributing characters of Brassica rapa L. genotypes BC-100614(8)-7 (1681 kg ha −1 ), BC-100614(8)-1 (1594 kg ha −1 ) and BC-100614(7)-3 (1565 kg ha −1 ) were noted as promising lines among the evaluated genotypes and suggested for future breeding program.
+Correlation analysis examines the positive and highly significant association among the yield and its related traits.
+Principal component analysis (PCA) revealed a total proportion of variation of 54.86% for PC1 and 16.89% for PC2.
+The genotypes BC-100614(8)–7 gave a 7.20% higher yield than the check variety.
+Considering the statistical results, maturity period, yield, and yield contributing characters of Brassica rapa L. genotypes BC-100614(8)-7 (1681 kg ha −1 ), BC-100614(8)-1 (1594 kg ha −1 ) and BC-100614(7)-3 (1565 kg ha −1 ) were noted as promising lines among the evaluated genotypes and suggested for future breeding programs.

 Open Access